|Math 20 Math 25 Math Tips davidvs.net|

 Towards the end of the term pick your favorite and finish researching the problem to solve it.
 Ideally your project will be about something practical and important to you!
 An important part of this project is to cite your sources.
 If your project involves prices, where did you get them?
 If your project involves nutritional information, where did you get that?
 Etc.

 Then present your finished project to the class.
-You will be graded on five criteria:

 Plan and price a complete meal for dozens of people.

 Pick a menu of three or four dishes.
 Consider yield percent, and make a shopping list.
 Price the shopping list.
 Analyze the meal's cost.
 Use either restaurant pricing method to estimate how much the meal would cost at a restaurant.
 Estimate the calories for each item, as protein, fat, and carbohydrates.

 Finally, compare your results with a similar meal at an actual restaurant or catering company.

 Pick one type of charitable activity.
 (Microfinance, disaster relief, medical aid, environmental work, etc.)